tekelala/bc_revision_docs/README.md

         *   Abrupt or unexplained changes in tone, style, or terminology.
         *   Hints of unusual formatting or structure (based on the Markdown representation).
         *   Potential misinformation or deceptive language patterns.
+    *   The prompt instructs the LLM to consider that the document is parsed and may have errors, and to omit such parsing errors from its findings.
     *   The LLM is instructed to return its findings in a structured JSON format, including:
         *   `overall_assessment`: A brief summary of its findings.
         *   `detected_anomalies`: A list of specific anomalies, each detailed with a `type`, `description`, and a relevant `excerpt` from the text.